 A fungible token is replaceable and interchangeable with other similar tokens.
-Fungibility is the essential feature of any currency, including fiat currencies like the US dollar. $100 dollar notes are always worth $100, which means no matter the $100 note you hold, you can buy $100 worth of goods and services.
+Fungibility is the essential feature of any currency, including fiat currencies like the US dollar. $100 dollar notes are always worth $100, which means if traders hold a $100 note, traders can buy $100 worth of goods and services.

-However, in the case where someone borrows your car, you expect them to return the exact same car you lent them.
-Your car is non-fungible, which means no two cars are exactly alike.
+However, in the case where someone borrows a car, the lender expects them to return the exact same car that was lent to them.
+The car is non-fungible, which means no two cars are exactly alike.

 It’s the same with non-fungible tokens (NFTs).
 NFTs are unique and cannot be replaced with tokens of the same type.
-An example is a token storing your birth certificate, you wouldn’t want to replace it with another token because your birth certificate is unique to you.
+An example is a token storing a trader’s birth certificate, traders wouldn’t want to replace it with another token because the birth certificate is unique.

 The main difference between the traditional economy and tokenomics is that tokenomics are designed specifically for a decentralised crypto network or application while traditional economies are built on predicting the effects of specific events or human behaviour for a country.

 Also, in the traditional economy, only a few centralised institutions determine the control of money, while tokenomics often allow the community to decide how a crypto venture should be governed.

 Finally, tokenomics are applied in the digital realm while the traditional economy covers both the virtual and the physical world.

 A consensus algorithm is one of the key parts of a blockchain network as it helps participants to agree on a universal shared ledger that only includes valid transactions.
 Due to the decentralised system of a public blockchain, no centralised authority makes all the decisions.